LotteSuz/edda1/README.md

   _Independent t-test gives a p-value of 0.2, so H0 is rejected; the differences are not effected by the type of drink._

 4. Can you think of a plausible objection to the design of the experiment in b) if the main aim was to test whether drinking the energy drink speeds up the running?
 Is there a similar objection to the design of the experiment in c)?
-Comment on all your findings in this exercise.:x:
+Comment on all your findings in this exercise.:white_check_mark:

-  _The number of pupils was small.
-TODO_
+  _First of all, it has been shown that there is a significant correlation of 0.693, indicating that the speed of running after an energy drink is correlated to the speed of running before the drink.
+An explanation for this finding could be the fact that experiment 1 and 2 are conducted by the same person.
+If a pupil already starts with a fast runningtime, this pupil is likely to also end with a fast runningtime._

+  * _Other factors could have influenced the results, such as actions during resting time._
+  * _The number of pupils could have been small.
+The statistical significance of any statistic is only partly due to its size, it's also a function of sample size._
+  * _Data is missing about how much lemonade or energy the pupils drank.
+It is possible that the variance of the amount is very high, what could have influence the results._
+  * _For experiment c: A T-test between the two groups showed that there is no difference between experiment 1 and experiment 2.
+This indicates that there may also not be a difference between the two experiments when testing if the type of energy drink speeds up the running._

 ## Exercise 5.
 Chick weights
 The dataset chickwts is a data frame included in the standard R installation, to view it, type chickwts at the R prompt.
 This data frame contains 71 observations on newly-hatched chicks which were randomly allocated among six groups.
 Each group was given a different feed supplement for six weeks, after which their weight (in grams) was measured.
 The data frame consists of a numeric column giving the weights, and a factor column giving the name of the feed supplement.